ashleysommer/pynecktie/docs/pynecktie/contributing.md

 # Contributing

 Thank you for your interest!
-Sanic is always looking for contributors.
+Necktie is always looking for contributors.
 If you don't feel comfortable contributing code, adding docstrings to the source files is very appreciated.

 ## Installation

-To develop on sanic (and mainly to just run the tests) it is highly recommend to install from sources.
+To develop on pynecktie (and mainly to just run the tests) it is highly recommend to install from sources.

 So assume you have already cloned the repo and are in the working directory with